 Compared to traditional protein powders, which are often formulated from whey or casein and contain all sorts of artificial sweeteners, flavourings and/or gums, collagen is much more gut friendly.
 The proteins in whey and casein can bother sensitive digestive systems, especially for those who are lactose intolerant.
-Artificial sweeteners, like sucralose, aspartame, stevia and even erythritol, can alter the bacteria of the microbiome and cause both short and long-term digestive distress.
+Artificial sweeteners, like sucralose, aspartame, stevia and even erythritol, may alter the bacteria of the microbiome and might cause both short and long-term digestive distress.

 Can collagen help heal leaky gut?
 Find out on our blog.

 Collagen peptides, however, are free of all of the most common allergens, including gluten, dairy, soy and nuts.
 If you choose a high quality brand, the collagen will also be sugar, hormone, steroid and antibiotic free.
-It will also be BSE safe and (for those elite athletes) WADA approved.
+It will also be BSE safe and (for those elite athletes) WADA compliant.
 In terms of Edible Health, you’ll never find us adding artificial sweeteners or additives to our products either.
 We prefer them au natural!

-3. Collagen better aids recovery from injury.
+3. Collagen may better aid recovery from injury.

 Thanks to its glycine content and its inherent anti-inflammatory properties, collagen protein may help in the recovery from injury.
 This is particularly compelling given whey, in contrast, has been suggested to actually exacerbate inflammation.

-4. Collagen assists in maintaining nitrogen balance.
+4. Collagen may assist in maintaining nitrogen balance.

 Nitrogen balance is the term used to describe the measuring of nitrogen output subtracted from nitrogen input.
 If we have a negative nitrogen balance, our bodies are malnourished and/or over-exerting themselves (through, for instance, training).
 Conversely, a positive nitrogen balance is measured when the body is performing more optimally and nutrition is sufficient (although sometimes it might be excessive).
-Studies have shown hydrolysed collagen protein helps to maintain nitrogen balance and preserve lean body mass.
+Studies have shown hydrolysed collagen protein may help to maintain nitrogen balance and preserve lean body mass.

 So, if you’re a body-builder, an athlete training hard, or a gym-lover who likes a session on the weights, then don’t automatically turn to whey as your pre or post-workout protein.
 Not when collagen can, and will, work more effectively for you!
 We all know that you get out what you put in, so make sure you’re putting in the best possible protein.